West Virginia Distracted Driving Attorney

 In addition to texting, other distractions that cause West Virginia car accidents include:

 - Watching videos

 Unfortunately, studies have found that using a hands-free device is not substantially safer than using a cell phone to talk.
 Our attorneys have the experience necessary to hold negligent drivers responsible for their actions.

 The first thing you should do after a car accident is to get to a safe location if possible.
 Make sure everyone else is safe and call the police.
 You should always seek medical attention, as you may not realize the extent of your injuries right away.
 Be careful never to admit fault to an insurance company or the police, and never apologize for an accident.
-Once you are safe, you should contact an experienced West Virginia car accident law firm to help you get compensation for your injuries.
-Our attorneys deal with insurers and the legal system for you so you can focus on healing.
+Once you are safe, you should contact us to help you get compensation for your injuries.
+Our West Virginia distracted driving attorneys deal with insurers and the legal system for you so you can focus on healing.

-If you have been hurt in a car accident or a truck accident in Bridgeport and throughout West Virginia, you need the assistance of an experienced attorney.
+If you have been hurt by a distracted driver in Bridgeport and throughout West Virginia, you need the assistance of an experienced attorney.
 At Kaufman & McPherson, PLLC, we are dedicated to helping victims injured by distracted drivers.
 Our attorneys work hard to get you the settlement or damages award that you deserve.
 Call us today at 304-842-4300 or contact us online to schedule an initial free consultation.